AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 Introduction
 ^^^^^^^^^^^^

-Parametric params are new for 1.2 and are optinally supported by host applications.
+Parametric params are new for 1.2 and are optionally supported by host applications.
 They are specified via the :c:macro:`kOfxParamTypeParametric` identifier passed into :cpp:func:`OfxParameterSuiteV1::paramDefine`